 In August 2020, we announced results from a pre-specified interim analysis of the primary endpoint of the ReDUX4 trial, which is the reduction from baseline of DUX4-driven gene expression in affected skeletal muscle after subjects have been treated with losmapimod or placebo.
 Secondary and exploratory endpoints were not assessed as part of this analysis.
-Results from the interim analysis in the first 29 randomized subjects indicate that DUX4-driven gene expression did not show a separation from placebo at 16 weeks.
-However, in a pre-specified sensitivity analysis, those with the highest pre-treatment DUX4-driven gene expression in their muscle biopsy sample showed a large reduction in DUX4-driven gene expression following treatment with losmapimod compared to placebo.
-The highest expressing muscle biopsies represent the top quartile of biopsies assessed based on baseline DUX4-driven gene expression.
+Results from the interim analysis in the first 29 randomized subjects indicate that DUX4driven gene expression did not show a separation from placebo at 16 weeks.
+However, in a pre-specified sensitivity analysis, those with the highest pretreatment DUX4-driven gene expression in their muscle biopsy sample showed a large reduction in DUX4-driven gene expression following treatment with losmapimod compared to placebo.
+The highest expressing muscle biopsies represent the top quartile of biopsies assessed based on baseline DUX4driven gene expression.

 The interim results included an analysis of the first 29 subjects who completed their 16-week biopsy out of the 80 subjects enrolled.
 Pharmacokinetics, demographics and the primary endpoint were assessed.
 The interim analysis was not powered for statistical significance and did not include individual patient level data.
 Subjects were randomized to receive an oral dose of losmapimod 15mg (n=15) or placebo (n=14) twice per day.
 While results showed a significant reduction in DUX4-driven gene expression in the muscle biopsies of subjects whose baseline biopsy showed the highest levels of DUX4 gene expression (38-fold decrease with losmapimod, n=3, and 5.4 fold-decrease with placebo, n=5), the population level data analysis of the reduction in DUX4-driven gene expression from all 29 subjects did not show a separation of losmapimod from placebo (3.7 fold increase with losmapimod, n=15, and 2.8 fold increase with placebo, n=14).
-Results indicate that muscle biopsies within the higher range of DUX4-driven gene expression at baseline may be needed to observe a reduction.
+Results indicated that muscle biopsies within the higher range of DUX4-driven gene expression at baseline may be needed to observe a reduction.

 In June 2020, we announced plans to evaluate losmapimod as a potential treatment for patients with COVID-19.
-On June 24, 2020, we announced that we received notification from the U.S. Food and Drug Administration, or FDA, that we may proceed with initiating a Phase 3, randomized, double-blind, placebo-controlled trial of losmapimod in higher risk hospitalized adults with COVID-19, or the LOSVID trial.
-The LOSVID trial is a Phase 3, international, multicenter trial designed to assess the safety and efficacy of a

-15 mg twice per day oral dose of losmapimod compared to placebo for 14 days on top of standard of care in approximately 400 patients hospitalized with COVID-19 and at risk of progression to critical illness based on older age and elevated systemic inflammation.
+On June 24, 2020, we announced that we received notification from the U.S. Food and Drug Administration, or FDA, that we may proceed with initiating a Phase 3, randomized, doubleblind, placebo-controlled trial of losmapimod in higher risk hospitalized adults with COVID-19, or the LOSVID trial.
+The LOSVID trial is a Phase 3, international, multicenter trial designed to assess the safety and efficacy of a 15 mg twice per day oral dose of losmapimod compared to placebo for 14 days on top of standard of care in approximately 400 patients hospitalized with COVID-19 and at risk of progression to critical illness based on older age and elevated systemic inflammation.
+We began enrolling patients in the fourth quarter of 2020.
 The primary endpoint of the trial is the proportion of patients who progress to death or respiratory failure by day 28.
 The trial's secondary endpoints include clinical status on days seven and 14 as measured on the nine point World Health Organization ordinal scale of COVID-19 severity, total number of study days free of oxygen supplementation, all-cause mortality, length of hospitalization and intensive care unit stay, adverse events and viral clearance.
-We intend to conduct an interim analysis for futility and sample size re-estimation using an independent data monitoring committee when approximately 50 percent of subjects complete the 28-day visit and we expect such analysis to be conducted in the fourth quarter of 2020.
-We expect to report topline data in the first quarter of 2021.
+We intend to conduct an interim analysis for futility and sample size re-estimation using an independent data monitoring committee when approximately 50 percent of subjects complete the 28-day visit.
+We expect to provide an update regarding the timing of the LOSVID trial during the first quarter of 2021.